E-denu/climate-analysis/README.md

-# climate-analysis
+# Climate analysis toolkit

-climate analysis for socobio
+This is a python code that analyzes climate data